desdic/macrothis.nvim/README.md

 # Macrothis.nvim

 Macrothis.nvim was created since I had a basic need for storing and loading macros.
 A side effect is that it works on all registers.
+It does most operations on register.

 Works with or without telescope.